navanxt/HTML-CSS-JS-programs/README.md

 # HTML-CSS-JS-programs

-This repo consists of some projects that I made using HTML, CSS and JS.
+### This repo consists of some programs that I did using HTML, CSS and JS.

 To test, download all the files and open 'index.html'.
 Try opening them in a desktop, or use desktop mode.